Please don’t do any of the following after a car accident. You may forfeit your ability to collect money (ever) for your injuries.

 Oh, those delightful insurance companies are full of them, aren’t they?

 They came back to you with an appraisal of your car that’s a fair amount lower than you expected.

 Good news: you don’t have to accept it.
 Make sure you examine and compare their number to market research.
 Do an honest blue book value of your car.
 See what cars in the local market that are similar to yours (make/model/year/mileage/options) are selling for on the open market.?

 If You Suspect Something Underhanded Is Going On, It Probably Is

 Your instinct and gut often tell you when things aren’t going quite right.
-If you don’t feel comfortable, run your case by an experienced personal injury lawyer.
+If you don’t feel comfortable, run your case by an experienced lawyer who handles personal injury.
 You can get a free consultation to evaluate whether you’re getting a fair deal.
 So you have absolutely no risk.

 Consultations Are Free So Talk To A Lawyer Today.

 Related Reading Suggestions

 Shane V. Mullen is an attorney licensed by the State of Texas for the general practice of law, and the Managing Partner at Mullen & Mullen Law Firm in Dallas, TX.
 His firm focuses exclusively on personal injury law and has been in business for 40 years.
 Before becoming a lawyer, Shane worked for his father as an accident injury claims investigator.